ARlinklabs/analytics/readme.md

 2. Replace `YOUR_PROCESS_ID` with your actual process ID spawned in Arlink
 3. Enable debug mode during development and disable it in production

+## Acknowledgments

+This SDK is derived from junction [kay-is/junction](https://github.com/kay-is/junction) by [Kay](https://github.com/kay-is/).
+We thank the original authors for their contributions.